santhoshvai/santhoshvai.github.io/about.md

 ---
 ## Professionally

-Passionate Android developer with a graduate education in embedded software development.
-Loves profiling software for performance, gaining insight and taking action.
-Good knowledge of the Android SDK and tooling.
-2 years of professional Java software development experience.
+I am a  passionate Android developer with a graduate education in embedded software development.
+I love profiling software for performance, gaining insight and taking action.
+I have a good knowledge of the Android SDK and its tooling.
+Two years of professional Java software development experience has given me good object-oriented programming skills.

 Looking to recruit an Android developer?
 Check out my [resume](/public/files/Santhosh_Vaiyapuri_resume.pdf) and [mail](mailto:santhoshvai@gmail.com) me if you like my profile.